SebaTheProgrammer/Trajectory/README.md

 # Calculating Trajectory Line
-Exam Assignment - Research Topic: Trajectory Line
+Exam Assignment - Research Topic: Trajectory Line by Vryens Sebastiaan

 # Intro
 First of all, what is line trajectory?